 - 1. Default calibration (DC):

-- will be produced for every observable night
+- \circ $\;$ will be produced for every observable night

-- o will be produced without PI request
+- will be produced without PI request

-- PI will not be charged
+- PIs will not be charged

-- o will be done during day or morning time, possibly twilight and nighttime
+- will be done during day or morning time, possibly twilight and nighttime

 - 2. Library calibration (LC):

-- o will be produced at some regular interval, not every observable night
+- \circ will be produced at some regular interval, not every observable night

 - will be produced without PI request

-- PI will not be charged
+- \circ $\,$ PIs will not be charged

-- o will be done during day-time, possibly twilight and nighttime
+- will be done during daytime, possibly twilight and nighttime

 - 3. User-requested charged calibrations (UCC):

-- o will be produced by PI request
+- will be produced by PI request

-- o will be done during nighttime
+- will be done during nighttime

-- o PI will be charged
+- PI will be charged

 - 4. User-requested non-charged calibrations (UNC):

 - will be produced by PI request

 - will be done during daytime and/or twilight

 - PI will not be charged